testing-library/testing-library-docs/docs/react-testing-library/api.md

 Failing to call `cleanup` when you've called `render` could result in a memory leak and tests which are not "idempotent" (which can lead to difficult to debug errors in your tests).

-**If you don't want to add this to _every single test file_** then we recommend that you configure your test framework to run a file before your tests which does this automatically.
-See the [setup](./setup) section for guidance on how to set up your framework.

 ---